 Senior Seminar Class

-Once a student has begun work on their ILP’s and is ready to devise a working plan for their life after high school, they must complete the Senior Seminar I,II and III.
+Prior to graduation, students complete Senior Seminar I,II and III.
 Senior Seminar I and II focus on post-secondary options, including community college or vocational school courses.
-These class will also address issues of financial aid, support groups on campus, tours of area colleges/vocational schools, preparation for the ACCUPLACER, ACT and/or SAT and guest speakers from the community.
+These classes will also address issues of financial aid, support groups on campus, tours of area colleges/vocational schools, preparation for the ACCUPLACER, ACT and/or SAT and guest speakers from the community.
 Senior Seminar III is designed to assist Senior candidates with completing their final two components to fulfill their graduation status: Graduation Portfolios and Presentations of Learning.